YagizTansu/steerai_mpc_controller_simulation/README.md

 - **Actuator Limits**:
   - Speed: $[-5.5, 5.5]$ m/s
   - Steering Angle: $[-0.6, 0.6]$ rad
-- **Dynamics**: The vehicle state must evolve according to the Hybrid Dynamics Model.
+- **Dynamics**: The vehicle state must evolve according to the Neural Network Dynamics Model.

 ### Path Following
 The controller receives a global path (waypoints) and uses a **KDTree** for efficient nearest-neighbor search to find the local reference trajectory at each time step.